 If your vehicle's air condition is operating properly with a full charge than all we need to do is find and repair your leak/s.

 The most common cause of this problem are warped brake rotors.
 After our test drive and a break inspection we are able to confirm if this is your problem.
-In most cases the proper repair is doing a "good break job", which includes new pads, rotors and hardware.
+In most cases the proper repair is doing a "good brake job", which includes new pads, rotors and hardware.

 The short answer is yes.
 Although many vehicles today are scheduled to go 100,000 miles before a tune-up.
 This doesn't mean tune-ups are a thing of the past.
 Your vehicle is an engineering marvel packed full of technologies and enhanced safety features.